eProsima/vulcanexus/docs/rst/tutorials/core/deployment/easy_mode/easy_mode.rst

 Easy Mode Tutorial
 ==================

-This tutorial aims to demonstrate the use
+This tutorial aims to demonstrate the new :ref:`easy_mode` feature in *Vulcanexus* by running a simple talker-listener example demo.

 .. contents::
     :depth: 2